 The past year has been a major challenge for each and every one of us: what we used to consider extraordinary has virtually become the norm.
 Nevertheless, in these times, we must not forget about those people who live with autism and those families who raise children with autism.
 What we do not know enough about usually makes us terrified, but learning about new perspectives, including that of people living with autism, can enrich us all.
 This small change in our attitude can make a big difference for those affected.

-The Message of the Commissioner for Fundamental Rights on the Occasion of World Autism Awareness Day
+Joint Statement of the Commissioner for Fundamental Rights and the Ombudsman for Future Generations on the Occasion of World Water Day

 The protection of water resources as a natural treasure is our collective duty, pointed out Dr. Ákos Kozma, Commissioner for Fundamental Rights and Dr. Gyula Bándi, Deputy Commissioner, Ombudsman for Future Generations in their joint statement issued on World Water Day.
 Acting as proprietor and trustee, the State conveys values via the legal regulation, which shapes the possibilities for water use and protection, thereby exerting a significant influence on the living conditions of present and future generations.